ADVERTISEMENT

 How to decrease the Level of Creatinine in the Body?

-Creatinine Gives an Idea About Renal Health:
+Does Creatinine Give an Idea About Renal Health?

 Serum or blood creatinine gives an idea about renal health.
 Creatine phosphate is made with three different types of amino acids such as arginine, glycine, and methionine.
 It is useful to provide energy supply to muscles.

 Creatinine is an end product of the creatine phosphate molecule.
 It is a type of waste product that is released in the blood due to exercising the skeletal muscles.
 It is actually produced from creatine.
 Each and every day, some amount of creatine is transferred into creatinine.
-Its value is approximately 2 % every day.
+Its value is approximately two percent every day.
 Creatinine is a very harmful product for our body, and that is why its elimination from the body is necessary.
 Blood creatinine is transported to the kidney, and the kidney excretes this product through urine from our body.
 That is why kidneys play an important role in the filtration of the blood.

 The concentration of creatinine is important in the diagnosis of various kidney-related disorders.
 It provides an idea about the normal function of kidneys.
 If kidney function is impaired, there will be an alteration in the amount of creatinine from the normal value.
 If the kidney fails to eliminate creatinine, the concentration of the creatinine will be high and sometimes cause kidney failure.
 So, it is a wise decision to take blood and urine tests prior to giving treatment for any disease.
 Sometimes, the patient is asymptomatic with high creatinine concentration.

-Normal Values of the Creatinine in Blood:
+What Are the Normal Values of Creatinine in Blood?

 Normal Creatinine Values